DavidWells/DavidWells/repo-structure.md

 ## `site-{name}`
 - Production websites and apps that are deployed and maintained
 - Contains complete website codebases
+- Includes both frontend and associated backend code for the site
+- Example: `site-company-blog` for a deployed company blog

+## `project-{name}`
+- Production products, apps and monorepos
+- Contains complete codebases usually frontend and backend and packages related to the project
 - Includes both frontend and associated backend code
-- Example: `site-company-blog` for a deployed company blog
+- Example: `project-hashtag-scout` for a deployed company blog